 - Mean square deviation - , root of dispersion

-Absolute indicators are measured in the same magnitude as the indicator itself and show the absolute size of deviations, therefore they are inconvenient to use for comparison the variability of different population indicators.
+Absolute indicators are measured in the same magnitude as the indicator itself and show the deviations' absolute size.
+Therefore they are inconvenient to use for comparing the variability of different population indicators.
 Therefore, relative indicators of variations are calculated additionally.

 Oscillation coefficient - it characterizes the variability of extreme values of indicators around the arithmetic mean.

 Relative linear deviation или linear coefficient of variation - it describes the proportion of the average value out of arithmetical mean

 - Variation coefficient - It characterizes the population's degree of homogeneity, the most frequently used indicator.

 The population is considered to be homogenous at values less than 40%.
 For values greater than 40% indicate the large indicator oscillation, it's considered inhomogeneous.